kaanaksit/odak/docs/odak/wave/adjust_phase_only_slm_range.md

-# odak.wave.wavenumber
+# odak.wave.adjust_phase_only_slm_range

-`wavenumber(wavelength)`

-Definition for calculating the wavenumber of a plane wave
+`adjust_phase_only_slm_range(native_range,working_wavelength,native_wavelength)`

+Definition for calculating the phase range of the Spatial Light Modulator (SLM) for a given wavelength.
+Here you prove maximum angle as the lower bound is typically zero.
+If the lower bound isn't zero in angles, you can use this very same definition for calculating lower angular bound as well.

 **Parameters:**

-    wavelength   : float
+    native_range       : float
-                   Wavelength of a wave in mm.
+                         Native range of the phase only SLM in radians (i.e. two pi). working_wavelength : float
+                         Wavelength of the illumination source or some working wavelength. native_wavelength  : float
+                         Wavelength which the SLM is designed for.

 **Returns**

-    k            : float
+    new_range          : float
-                   Wave number for a given wavelength.

-## Notes

-Regarding usage of this definition, you can find use cases in the engineering notes, specifically at [`Optimizing holograms using Odak`](../../../notes/hologram_optimization.md).
+                         Calculated phase range in radians.

 ## See also